 Watch our video on replacing a strip of floating wood flooring for additional guidance.

 Before you start work, you need to make sure you have the right type of replacement strip so that it clicks perfectly into position.
-If your wood floor is very worn, it makes sense to sand the entire surface so that it's completely even.
-You can then oil it to protect it from moisture and any knocks.

 To replace a strip, it's important to have the following DIY tools to hand: